fs1fsdhfjkdbhs/kDocs-Terminal-Plus/README.md

 # Installation

 To install this script, click on "Code" and click on "Download ZIP".
+If you are getting asked for a password, the password is **1helesa**.

 # Security